Hero (Mariah Carey song): The X Factor UK 2008 contestants version

 The twelve contestants from the fifth series of the British TV talent show The X Factor released a cover of the song on October 27, 2008, for the Help for Heroes and The Royal British Legion charities.
-The finalists performed the single for the first time on October 25, 2008, during Week 3 of the live broadcasts.
+The contestants performed the single for the first time on October 25, 2008, during Week 3 of the live broadcasts.
 The single was released on download on October 26, 2008, followed by the physical release the day after.

 On October 30, it was announced that the British Chancellor of the Exchequer, Alistair Darling, would waive all tax on copies sold on the single.
 He said, "I support the efforts being made by the X Factor contestants and in recognition of that I'm proposing effectively to waive the VAT on the sale of these singles.
 We will do that by making a donation equivalent to the value of the VAT."
 Following the single's release, the music video was sent to music channels on November 8 before the fifth live show, when the contestants (excluding Diana Vickers, absent because of illness) sang it again.
 All the contestants appeared in the video, which also showed still images of soldiers in Iraq.
 The contestants performed the song again with Mariah Carey on November 8, 2008, during Week 5 of the live broadcasts, a week in which Carey's music and career served as the theme.